-Pence Speaks At March For Life: ‘Life Is Winning’
+Pence Speaks At March For Life: ‘Life Is Winning’ [Opinion]

 Vice President Mike Pence fired up a crowd today at March for Life in Washington, D.C.
-This marks an pivotal moment in the history of the pro-life movement.
+This marks a pivotal moment in the history of the pro-life movement.
 VP Pence is the highest-ranking official to ever speak to the group in person.
-The Inquisitr reported on Friday that former presidents Reagan and George W. Bush both addressed the movement at past Marches, but always via video.
+The Inquisitr reported on Friday that former presidents Reagan and George W. Bush both addressed the movement at past marches, but always via video.
 The speech took place at the Washington Monument, and, even though the weather was bracing today in D.C., thousands braved the cold to listen and support their cause, CNN noted.
 Throughout his speech, Pence emphasized his opinion that “life is winning,” Fox News reported.
 The VP is known to be a devout Christian and strong conservative, as well as a passionate pro-life advocate.

 “Life is winning in America and today is a celebration in that progress.
 We’ve come to a historic moment in the cause of life and we must approach it with with compassion for every American.
 Life is winning in America because of you.”